Muskellunge: Habitat

-Muskellunge are found in oligotrophic and mesotrophic lakes and large rivers from northern Michigan, northern Wisconsin, and northern Minnesota through the Great Lakes region, Chautauqua Lake in western New York, north into Canada, throughout most of the St Lawrence River drainage, and northward throughout the upper Mississippi valley, although the species also extends as far south as Chattanooga in the Tennessee River valley.
+Muskellunge are found in oligotrophic and mesotrophic lakes and large rivers from Michigan, Wisconsin, and Minnesota through the Great Lakes region, Chautauqua Lake in western New York, north into Canada, throughout most of the St Lawrence River drainage, and northward throughout the upper Mississippi valley, although the species also extends as far south as Chattanooga in the Tennessee River valley.
 Also, a small population is found in the Broad River in South Carolina.
 Several North Georgia reservoirs also have healthy stocked populations of muskie.
 They are also found in the Red River drainage of the Hudson Bay basin.
 Muskie were introduced to western Saint John River in the late 1960s and have now spread to many connecting waterways in northern Maine.
-The Pineview Reservoir in Utah is one of three Utah locations where the hybrid Tiger Muskellunge is found.
+The Pineview Reservoir in Utah is one of three Utah locations where the hybrid Tiger muskellunge is found.

 They prefer clear waters where they lurk along weed edges, rock outcrops, or other structures to rest.
 A fish forms two distinct home ranges in summer: a shallow range and a deeper one.
 The shallow range is generally much smaller than the deeper range due to shallow water heating up.
 A muskie continually patrols the ranges in search of available food in the appropriate conditions of water temperature.